The legislative branch is also known as.

 What is the judges entering the courtroom?

-The number of People that are in the legislative branch
+The number of people in the cabinet.

 What is Brown v Board Ed?